owentemp/teamninja/README.md

 - Note: The backend is already feature complete.
 The only improvement necessary would be to schedule worker/cggrabber.js to run periodically using a process scheduler.
 Another important change would be to swap out the sqlite3 adapter currently configured in our knexfile to instead use postgreSQL.
 Since Heroku (our desired deployment environment) doesn't have a sqlite3 plugin, the DB must be switched to use postgres instead.
 None of the actual db build/query code should need to be changed.

 Frontend:

-- Add Map view to display a separate tab displaying a map of plotted campgrounds
 - Add campsite view.
 This feature would potentially toggle a new view when a campground is clicked and display info for all campsites in that campground.
 This information is retrievable by querying the /searchcs endpoint on the backend and providing the campground ID.
-- Display additional campground info in the list view, showing available amenities, waterfront (if availble), etc.
-- Additional frontend styling for user-friendliness.

 Cleanup: